 “Being an MIT with Planet Aid was challenging; it was my first job and I learned a lot of things that I had not learned from text books.
 Although I grew up in India and had had a front row seat to see what poverty was, my experience with Planet Aid in Malawi changed the way I looked at the poor.
 I learned how difficult it really is for some people and that has helped me to work hard for the programs we support.” —Sam, MIT Graduate and Planet Aid Operations Manager

-Eighteen months as a participant in One World Center's "Fighting Shoulder to Shoulder With The Poor" program
+Eighteen months as a participant in One World Center program

 - Six months studying about the